 - We grab a puff pastry and thaw it out according to the package.
 I like to use these puff pastry sheets.

 - Make the mushroom and onion saute.

 - Cook the onions in balsamic goodness until they're caramelized.

-- Sauté those chopped up mushrooms with some garlic.
+- Sauté those chopped-up mushrooms with some garlic.

-- Cool the mixture and top it onto the puff pastry.
+- Cool the mixture and top it on the puff pastry.
 Score the edges (score just means to make a slit in the puff pastry but don't cut it all the way through!).
 Bake it, cut it, and serve!